bmcda37/IndependentResearch-SIEM/Use Case README.md

 # Use Case 1
 ## Remote Agent Monitoring & Vulnerability Resolution

 For my first use case, I will demonstrate the results showcasing the completion of configuring Wazuh to remotely monitor my Wazuh-Agents which was installed on my Ubuntu VM.
-I will also show how I resolved a "level 5 (critical)" vulnerability on this VM.
+I will also demonstrate the steps, I took to resolve a "level 5 (critical)" vulnerability on this VM.

 ## Part 1: Installing Wazuh-Agent on Ubuntu 20.04 VM
 To complete the installation of my Wazuh-Agent, I followed the instructions found in my "WazuhREADME.md".
 Once finishing the installation, I restarted the agent which allowed me to log in to my Wazuh-Dashboard showing the successful completion of enrolling my agent.
+In the image below, you will see the agent machine's statistics.

 <img width="958" alt="image" src="https://github.com/bmcda37/IndependentResearch-SIEM/assets/157663194/2048633f-66a7-4fb5-ae1d-1ace5049cb32">

 ## Part 2: Querying for Vulnerabilities & Resolving PCI Alerts

 <img width="958" alt="image" src="https://github.com/bmcda37/IndependentResearch-SIEM/assets/157663194/b661d6b3-b127-422d-a338-62442d13030e">

 ## PCI Top Alerts Needing Resolving

 <img width="958" alt="image" src="https://github.com/bmcda37/IndependentResearch-SIEM/assets/157663194/fb094afd-2406-47b0-b198-c51f7aa59d18">

+## Part 2: Remediating the Vulnerability
+In-Progress for creating documentation showing steps...

 # Use Case 2